 In the towns of Loche and Amboise, there are signs that the population used the caves as air-raid and bomb shelters during World War II, which certainly make sense.

 The really interesting thing about the cave homes is, not all of them are abandoned.
-It os not legal in France to dig out a new cave dwelling, but you can convert old ones.
+It is not legal in France to excavate for a new cave dwelling, but you can convert old ones.
 With technology, these kinds of homes are much easier to maintain now.